Tourette's Syndrome - Natural Remedies | Holistic Health Talk

 Although your willingness to help your nephews is commendable, unfortunately since you are their aunt and won’t be able to enforce the changes needed on a daily basis, you’re not likely to see improvements with any steps you may take.
 His family would have to make these changes and they would need to be permanent lifestyle changes.
 If your nephews are eating healthier at your house but going home to their junk food diet and toxins, then they won’t make progress.
 However, you could try and educate his family so they would be willing to make the necessary changes.

 Tourette’s Syndrome, also known as Tourette’s Disorder is a neurological disorder, which means it originates in the brain and/or the nervous system.
-It is believed it may be caused by a malfunctioning in the way the brain uses its neurotransmitters, particularly dopamine, serotonin and norepinephrine.
+It is believed it may be caused by a malfunctioning in the way the brain uses its neurotransmitters, particularly dopamine, serotonin, norepinephrine, histamine, gaba and/or glutamate.
 Neurotransmitters are chemical messengers that transmit information from one nerve cell to another and play a crucial role in learning, behavior, mood, memory, sleep, pain perception and sexual desire.
 It is the brain’s communication system.
 The unusual and uncontrollable sounds and movements that occur with Tourette’s are a clear indication that something in the brain is not functioning properly.

 Imbalances and malfunctioning of neurotransmitters is extremely common in our society, although it is rarely heard about.
 When you hear someone saying that a health condition is caused by a “chemical imbalance,” what they are referring to are neurotransmitters.
 Not only are they connected to Tourettes, but they are also often at the root of depression, anxiety disorders, obsessive compulsive disorders, addiction, autism, chronic pain, fatigue, hyperactivity, Parkinson’s, Alzheimer’s eating disorders, fibromyalgia, irritable bowel, impulse control ,schizophrenia, aggression and many other conditions.

 Although sometimes neurotransmitter abnormalities can be genetic and one may be born with them, they may also occur later in response to a variety of other situations.
-Other factors that alter or deplete neurotransmitters are a diet lacking in adequate protein, a diet high in sugar, white flour and other refined junk food, caffeine, nicotine, alcohol and drugs, excessive ongoing stress, nutritional deficiencies, Candida overgrowth, food allergies or sensitivities, child abuse and neglect and environmental toxins like pesticides, herbicides and other endocrine disruptors that are found in common everyday chemicals.
+Other factors that alter, ramp us, inhibit, disrupt, or deplete neurotransmitters are a diet lacking in adequate animal protein, a diet high in sugar, white flour and other refined junk food, caffeine, nicotine, alcohol and drugs, excessive ongoing stress, nutritional deficiencies or imbalances, Candida overgrowth, SIBO (small intestinal bacterial overgrowth) food allergies or sensitivities, child abuse and neglect, brain trauma like a concussion, and environmental toxins like pesticides, herbicides, heavy metals and other endocrine disruptors that are found in common everyday chemicals.

-In traditional main stream medicine they treat neurotransmitter issues with drugs, which only perpetuates the problem even more.
-In natural medicine, neurotransmitters are brought into balance with amino acid therapy combined with other essential nutrients needed to make them function properly and Tourette’s Syndrome has been treated successfully with this approach.
+In traditional main stream medicine, they treat neurotransmitter issues with drugs, which only perpetuates the problem even more.
+In natural medicine, neurotransmitters are brought into balance with changes in diet and lifestyle and possible amino acid therapy combined with other essential nutrients needed to make them function properly and Tourette’s Syndrome has been treated successfully with this approach.

 Steps to Restore Neurotransmitter Balance